Skip to main content

 Why is CPS important?

 Telephony signaling infrastructure involves intensive protocol negotiations (SIP INVITEs).
-To protect switching capacities, carriers throttle how rapidly calls can be setup.
-If your application sends 100 API requests to Make A Call within the exact same second, but your CPS limit is 1, then 99 of those requests will fail instantly.
+To protect switching capacity, carriers throttle how quickly calls can be set up.
+If your application sends 100 API requests to make a call within the same second but your CPS limit is 1, then 99 of those requests will fail immediately.

-- Queueing: Well-architected campaign dialers use robust pacing algorithms to inject calls into the network evenly.
-For a CPS of 1, your dialer should pause logically for 1,000 milliseconds between API calls.
+• Queueing: Well-architected campaign dialers use pacing algorithms to inject calls into the network evenly.
+At a CPS of 1, your dialer should wait 1,000 milliseconds between API calls.

-- Throughput: Even with a low CPS of 1, you can still dial 3,600 calls per hour cleanly.
-Do not confuse low CPS with low volume!
+• Throughput: Even with a CPS of 1, you can still dial 3,600 calls per hour.
+Do not confuse low CPS with low volume.

 Mitigating CPS Bottlenecks